 What time is the FA Cup final?

-The FA Cup final will kick off at an unconfirmed time on Saturday 23rd May 2020.
+The FA Cup final will kick off at 5:30pm on Saturday 1st August 2020.

 Where is the FA Cup final?

-The FA Cup final will take place at Wembley, London in front of a crowd expected to be around the 90,000 mark.
+The FA Cup final will take place at Wembley, London behind closed doors in front of a minimal crowd made up of teams and officials.